 Amazon, Google, Airbnb, etc. have a spick and span UX design of their websites and application.
 It helped them to gain an army of loyal customers that have become brand advocates.
-They spread a word across review sites, forums and social media and attract new customers.
+They spread the word across review sites, forums, and social media and attract new customers.

 Guide for improving shopping app UX design

 Usually, a mobile app is an addition to an e-commerce web solution.
-However, it’s a huge mistake to apply the same design in a mobile solution.
+However, it’s a huge mistake to apply the same online shopping store design to a mobile solution.
 Here are the core principles that are used in the UX design for a shopping app and any other mobile solution.

 An engaging app presupposes intuitive interaction with it.
 This is achieved by the right balance of familiar screens that reduce the learning curve required to use your app.
 For example, we all have an idea of how product listings look like.
-A designer embraces these familiar screens and create a design that will be familiar to us.
+A designer embraces these familiar screens and creates an online shopping app design that will be familiar to us.

 Minimalism and simplicity